 Treatments not recommended

-A number of other treatments have sometimes been used to treat long-term back pain, but are not recommended by The National Institute for Health and Care Excellence (NICE) because of a lack of evidence about their effectiveness in treating non-specific back pain (back pain with no identified cause).
+A number of other treatments have sometimes been used for non-specific back pain (back pain with no identified cause), but aren't recommended by the National Institute for Health and Care Excellence (NICE) because of a lack of evidence.

 - therapeutic ultrasound – where sound waves are directed at your back to accelerate healing and encourage tissue repair

-- transcutaneous electrical nerve stimulation (TENS) – where a machine is used to deliver small electrical pulses to your back through electrodes (small sticky patches) that are attached to your skin; the pulses stimulate endorphin production and prevent pain signals travelling from your spine to your brain
+- transcutaneous electrical nerve stimulation (TENS) – where a machine is used to deliver small electrical pulses to your back through electrodes (small sticky patches) attached to your skin

 - percutaneous electrical nerve stimulation (PENS) – electrical pulses are passed along needles inserted near the nerves in the back

 - interferential therapy (IFT) – where a device is used to pass an electrical current through your back to try to accelerate healing

 - painkilling spinal injections (although these can help if you have sciatica)

 Next review due: 11/01/2020